Merging Rate of Opinions via Optimal Transport on Random Measures: Introduction

-To this end, we need to investigate the identifiability of $\crm$ and introduce a new suitably tailored distance $d$.
-Identifiability of the random parameter $\crm$ is crucial to avoid evaluating a positive distance between random measures that induce the same model, that is, to erroneously detect a lack of merging of opinion.
-Identifiability depends on the choice of transformation $t$ and the class of priors for $\crm$: for this reason in the sequel we focus on a specific setting, namely, normalization of CRMs.
-The task then amounts to understand which random measures induce the same normalization, divide the random measures in equivalence classes accordingly, and choose a representative for each equivalence class, both a priori and a posteriori.
-This will lead to the definition of scaled CRMs $\crm \s$, such that $\E(\crm \s(\mathbb{X})) = 1$, and their generalizations to random L\'evy intensities.
+Before moving on to the analysis of \eqref{eq:impact}, it is necessary to investigate the identifiability of the random parameter $\crm$ in \eqref{eq:model_intro}, that is, which random measures $\crm$ induce the same $t(\crm)$.
+This is crucial to avoid outputting a strictly positive distance even though the laws of the observation are the same, that is, to erroneously detect a lack of merging of opinions.
+Identifiability depends on the choice of transformation $t$ and the class of distributions for $\crm$; we focus on a specific setting, namely normalization of CRMs.
+The task amounts to understanding which random measures induce the same normalization, dividing the random measures into equivalence classes accordingly, and choosing a representative for each equivalence class.
+This will lead to the definition of scaled CRMs $\crm \s$, such that $\E(\crm \s(\mathbb{X})) = 1$, and their generalizations to Cox CRMs.